NoaFilosof08/intercom-distance-programme/README.md

 )

 Next we can perform the formula.
 Navigate to the 'GET ALL USERS AND PERFORM EQUATION' request.
 In the nav bar the URL should look like this: 'localhost:4000/allusers/', if not then copy that in.
 This will perform the equation, and also return the list of the users within 100km in ascending order.

+The output (the list of all users within 100km of the Dublin Office) can also be found here: 'output.txt'

 ## Challenges
 - Test: I'm not so familiar with building and running tests, so I decided to test it externally, specifically the equations.